dreamcatcher-tech/network/Inbox/2024-07-23 0653 minimizing hops for longthread.md

 Run the agent, show it to the user.

 Backchat becomes not a trigger word, but an agent with a single powerful tool - the ability to switch the current thread out.

+Backchat then becomes an agent, which manages threading, rather than an entity.